-The Board originally adopted two Equality Outcomes however following constructive feedback from the Equalities and Human Rights Commission the outcomes were reviewed and new ones introduced with effect from October 2014.
-The revised set of outcomes appears at the end of the document.
+The Board originally adopted two Equality Outcomes however following constructive feedback from the Equalities and Human Rights Commission the outcomes were reviewed and introduced with effect from October 2014.
+In 2017 the Board published its Mainstreaming Report which provided information on the progress that had been made in respect of achieving the published outcomes.